 Michamvi/Pingwe – The Rock Restaurant

 Of course, you’ve seen this photo on most of the Zanzibar websites.
 About 15 km north of Bwejuu is Pingwe/Michamvi.
 Look out for the wooden sign “The Rock”.
-Built on top of a small rock, this restaurant is regarded as a “must” visit on Zanzibar because of its unique position on a rock (I heard mixed reports about their food but haven’t been there myself, I avoid such touristy places).
+Built on top of a small rock, this restaurant is regarded as a “must” visit on Zanzibar because of its unique position on a rock.
 At low tide, you can walk the few meters from the beach, at high tide a boat brings you there.

 Highly recommended: Do check out the shop of Jenga, at the beach opposite The Rock, between Upendo and the parking area.
 It is one of the Fair Trade initiatives of Melanie Steggink, owner of Bellevue Guesthouse in Bwejuu, to support the locals by providing a venue to market their beautiful crafts: dresses, hand bags, shoes, jewelry, etc. The ideal place to shop for stunning souvenirs and gifts for incredibly low prices – and you are supporting and uplifting the locals!